nik10-mah/twitter-analytics/Readme.md

 # Twitter Analytics System
 A twitter analytics system scraps data from Twitter and saves it on Amazon S3 bucket.
 Then Using web pages user can query the tweets from data stored on S3 using Athen API using different languages and see the corresponding results.
-[AWS ATHENA SDK](https://docs.aws.amazon.com/athena/latest/ug/code-samples.html) for  has been used to query database on S3
+[AWS ATHENA SDK](https://docs.aws.amazon.com/athena/latest/ug/code-samples.html) for  has been used to query database on S3.
+Amazon Cognito Identity ppols and User Pools were used for login and authentication.

 ## Project Set Up
 This is java based web app based on **Spring Boot** framework with **Thymeleaf** and **Jquery**.
 The project skeleton has been created using [Spring Initialzr](https://start.spring.io/)